Martin Grabmann: Career

 Grabmann was made a professor of theology and philosophy at the Catholic University of Eichstätt in 1906.

 The first of his great works, Die Geschichte der scholastischen Methode, in two volumes, 1909 and 1911 made extensive use of unpublished medieval texts.
-After the publication of his two-volume work, he was awarded an honorary doctorates by the Institut supérieur de philosophie (Higher Institute of Philosophy) of Louvain in 1913.
+After the publication of his two-volume work, he was awarded an honorary doctorate by the Institut supérieur de philosophie (Higher Institute of Philosophy) of Louvain in 1913.

-Grabmann was called to the University of Vienna in 1913 to fill the chair of Christian philosophy at the Faculty of Theology.
+Grabmann was called to the University of Vienna in 1913 for the chair of Christian philosophy at the Faculty of Theology.
 There, he completed pioneering research on the history of Aristotelianism in the 13th century which was published in 1916 as Forschungen über die lateinischen Aristoteles-Übersetzungen des XIII.
 Jahrhunderts.

-Grabmann returned to Bavaria in 1918 to serve as professor of dogmatic theology at the University of Munich.
+Grabmann returned to Bavaria in 1918 to serve as professor of dogmatic theology at the Ludwig-Maximilians-Universität München.
 His research and publications flourished, including 212 books, articles, and reviews.
 Between 1921 and 1938, his research took him to most of the major Italian libraries specializing in medieval studies, as well as to libraries in Spain, France, Belgium, and Sweden.